zbalkan/zbalkan.github.io/_posts/2026-03-17-pulling-the-lever.md

 AI reduces the marginal cost of code generation, but not system entropy or operational complexity.

 Another issue involves assurance.
 Traditional lifecycle practices produce evidence: traceability between requirements and tests, review records, design decisions, and defect metrics.
-These artifacts allow organizations to reason about whether a system has been properly validated.
+These artefacts allow organisations to reason about whether a system has been properly validated.

 Many AI-assisted workflows do not yet produce equivalent evidence consistently.
 In practice, this often introduces the risk of **correlated validation failure** (for example, when the same model generates both code and tests that miss the same edge cases).